Data-Science-Project-2026/ProjectNew/README.md

 ## License

-This project is for a Data Science course at the University of Helsinki (2026).
+This project was developed for a Data Science course (University of Helsinki, 2026).

 ## Authors